exercism/python/CONTRIBUTING.md

 <br>

+- Maintainers are happy to review your work and help you out. &nbsp;💛&nbsp;💙&nbsp; But they may be in a different timezone, or tied up &nbsp;🧶&nbsp; with other tasks.  **Please wait at least 72 hours before pinging them.**  They will review your request as soon as they are able to.
+- If you'd like in-progress feedback or discussion, please mark your PR as a `[draft]`
 - Pull requests should be focused on a single exercise, issue, or change.

-- PR titles and descriptions should make clear **what** has changed and **why**.
-Please link 🔗  to any related issues the PR addresses.
+- Pull Request titles and descriptions should make clear **what** has changed and **why**.
+Please link &nbsp;🔗&nbsp; to any related issues the PR addresses.
-- 📛  [An issue should be opened](https://github.com/exercism/python/issues/new/choose)  📛 _**before**_ creating a PR that makes significant or breaking change to an existing exercise.
-The same holds true for  changes across multiple exercises.
-It is best to discuss these changes with 🧰  maintainers before doing the work.
+- 📛&nbsp;[An issue should be opened](https://github.com/exercism/python/issues/new/choose)&nbsp;📛&nbsp; _**before**_ creating a Pull Request that makes significant or breaking changes to an existing exercise.
+  - The same holds true for changes across multiple exercises.
+  - It is best to discuss changes with &nbsp;🧰&nbsp;maintainers before doing a lot of work.
 - Follow coding standards found in [PEP8](https://www.python.org/dev/peps/pep-0008/) ( ["For Humans" version here](https://pep8.org/).)
 We do have some more specific requirements.
-More on that later.
+More on that a little later.
 - All files should have a proper [EOL](https://en.wikipedia.org/wiki/Newline) at the end.
 This means one carriage return at the end of the final line of text in files.
-- Watch out otherwise for trailing spaces, extra blank lines, and spaces in blank lines. ⚠️
+- Otherwise, watch out &nbsp;⚠️&nbsp; for trailing spaces, extra blank lines, extra spaces, and spaces in blank lines.
-- The CI is going to run **a lot** of check on your PR.
+- The CI is going to run **a lot** of checks on your PR.
 Pay attention to the failures, try to understand and fix them.
-If you need help, comment in the PR or issue. 🙋🏽‍♀️
+If you need help, comment in the PR or issue.&nbsp; 🙋🏽‍♀️ &nbsp;  The maintainers are happy to help troubleshoot.

 <br>

-## A Little More on Writing Style and Standards
+## A Little More on Prose Writing Style and Standards

 <br>

 Non-code content (_exercise introductions & instructions, hints, concept write-ups, documentation etc._) should be written in [American English](https://github.com/exercism/docs/blob/main/building/markdown/style-guide.md) .
 We strive to watch [the words we use](https://github.com/exercism/docs/blob/main/community/good-member/words.md).

-When a usage is contested or ambiguous, we default to what is best understood by our international community of learners, even if it "sounds a little weird"  to a "native" American English speaker.
+When a word or phrase usage is contested or ambiguous, we default to what is best understood by our international community of learners, even if it "sounds a little weird"  to a "native" American English speaker.

 Our documents use [Markdown](https://guides.github.com/pdfs/markdown-cheatsheet-online.pdf) , with certain [alterations](https://github.com/exercism/docs/blob/main/building/markdown/widgets.md) & [additions](https://github.com/exercism/docs/blob/main/building/markdown/internal-linking.md).
 Here is our full [Markdown Specification](https://github.com/exercism/docs/blob/main/building/markdown/markdown.md).
 We format/lint our Markdown with [Prettier](https://prettier.io/).